Our Favorite Running Socks

 What we wear on our feet is a pretty polarizing topic in ultrarunning—from the barest of feet to the tallest compression socks and the myriad proprietary fabric options in between.
 It can easily be argued that cotton socks from the bargain bin work great for some while $50 wool socks from alpacas named Crescendo and Andante that freely range only on a relative’s mini-farm are preferred for others.
 The purpose of this review is not to debate these things.
 It’s to introduce you to Feetures!
 Performance Socks and some of the options they offer in the quest to keep feet happily charging down the trail.

 Feetures! was established in 2002 and is a family-run company based in Conover, North Carolina.
-According to their informative website, they pride themselves on outstanding customer service, products that have a “lifetime guarantee,” and a generous return policy if you’re not satisfied with the performance of your socks.
+According to their informative website, they pride themselves on outstanding customer service, products that have a “lifetime guarantee,” and a generous return policy if you’re not satisfied with the performance of your running socks.
 They also donate a portion of the proceeds from each item sold to the National Forest Foundation.
 The website is very helpful in navigating through the five fabric options (use the shop by product tab), three levels of cushioning (use the shop by cushion tab), and six different heights of the socks offered (use the shop by height tab) plus a sleeve.
 Interestingly, they also offer a plantar-fasciitis sleeve that, according to the website, is supposed to “lift, stabilize, and improve circulation in the plantar fascia,” and two types of therapeutic socks “for active people with special foot-care needs.”
 I was not able to ascertain how the features on the therapeutic socks differ from the other options.
 Truly, there’s something for everyone.

 Feetures! offers socks with the following heights: